LooveToLoose/DiscordSquidBot/README.md

 If you've made any changes to your Squidbot and think they would be good to include in the base Squidbot, feel free to make a pull request!
 If you want to help make Squidbot better but don't know what to add, look at the issues to see what people want!
 And if you have any suggestions but don't have the time or knowledge to code them, or have seen a bug and would like to report it, please make an issue so it can be fixed!

+## Credits

+Many thanks to txshiro, the original developer of this Squidbot.